EV vs Diesel Total Cost of Ownership for Canadian Fleets

 Common Mistakes in Fleet TCO Analysis

-The most frequent error is comparing sticker prices and stopping there.
-Other common pitfalls include ignoring carbon credit revenue, using national average electricity rates instead of your actual utility tariff, failing to account for reduced downtime (EVs have higher uptime rates), and omitting infrastructure costs like depot charging installation.
-A rigorous TCO model accounts for all of these.
+The most frequent error is comparing purchase prices and stopping there.
+Other common pitfalls include ignoring carbon credit revenue, using national average electricity rates instead of your actual utility tariff, failing to account for reduced downtime (EV fleets have higher uptime rates), and omitting charging infrastructure costs entirely.
+Depot charging installation typically runs $5,000–$15,000 per port for Level 2 charging, with sites requiring utility upgrades reaching $50,000 or more.
+Fleets that partner with an EV-as-a-Service provider convert these installation costs into a predictable monthly expense, shortening the payback period and improving the fleet TCO picture considerably.
+A rigorous model accounts for all of these.
 An incomplete one will mislead your leadership team in either direction.

 The Bottom Line

-For most medium- and heavy-duty fleet applications with return-to-base routes, EVs already deliver a lower total cost of ownership than diesel when analyzed over the full vehicle lifecycle.
-The economics are particularly compelling for last-mile delivery, regional distribution, and urban transit, where daily mileage fits comfortably within battery range and depot charging is straightforward.
+When comparing the EV vs diesel total cost of ownership for most medium- and heavy-duty fleet applications with return-to-base routes, EVs already deliver lower lifetime costs than diesel over the full vehicle lifecycle.
+The fuel and maintenance savings are particularly compelling for last-mile delivery, regional distribution, and urban transit, where daily mileage fits within battery range and depot charging is straightforward.
+Cumulative savings compound over time as electricity costs stay stable and diesel prices remain volatile.
 The question is no longer whether EVs are cheaper to operate.
-It’s how much money you’re leaving on the table by waiting.
+It is how much money you are leaving on the table by waiting.

 Ready to Electrify Your Fleet?